litexlang/litex-official-documents/Tutorial/Introduction.md

 Hi, I’m Jiachen Shen, creator of Litex.
 It is so fortunate to receive tremendous help from friends and colleagues throughout this journey of designing, implementing, and growing Litex into a community.
 Without their support, Litex would not have had the chance to succeed.

-I owe special thanks to my friend Zhaoxuan Hong, who built Litex’s powerful toolchains and has supported the project from the very beginning.
-I am also deeply grateful to Siqi Sun, Wei Lin, Peng Sun, Jie Fu, Zeyu Zheng, Huajian Xin, Zijie Qiu, Siqi Guo, Haoyang Shi, Chengyang Zhu, Chenxuan Huang for their invaluable contributions.
+I am deeply grateful to Zhaoxuan Hong, Siqi Sun, Wei Lin, Peng Sun, Jie Fu, Zeyu Zheng, Huajian Xin, Zijie Qiu, Siqi Guo, Haoyang Shi, Chengyang Zhu, Chenxuan Huang, Yan Lu for their invaluable contributions.
 I am certain this list of special thanks will only grow longer in the future.